MHaringa/insurancerating/docs/articles/refinement-workflow.md

 burn_refined <- refit(ref)
 ```

-This refits the model while incorporating the refinement steps.
+This refits the model while incorporating the documented refinement
+steps.

 ### Inspecting the final fitted result